infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/settings.md

-1. Motion will allow you to customize the experience for the device that you have connected, such as a joystick
+1. Motion will allow you to customize your current device accelerometers (if you have a joystick or other controlling device connected, this tab will appear first)

-2. Keyboard will allow you to customize the experience for the keyboard that is connected
+2. Keyboard will allow you to customize the experience for any keyboard that is connected

 3. The various options that can be linked to either your joystick or keyboard will be listed here